Windows

 Get-ChildItem -Path D:\Potentially_Malicious\Folder\ | Get-FileHash | Export-Csv -Path D:\PowerShell\FilesHashes_For_VirusTotal.csv -NoTypeInformation

-TrickBot PowerShell Download TTP:
+TrickBot PowerShell Download TTP

 1. Insert base64 string for malicious web server